No masking the love, faith of diocese’s golden and silver anniversary couples

 “I did whatever she told me,” said Ed.
 Bishop Tylka linked that comment to Mary’s advice to the stewards at the wedding feast at Cana: “Do whatever (Jesus) tells you.”

 Wilma, however, went further.
-“No, Father,” she said, “we did it by telling each other we loved each other every day.”
+“No, Father,” she said, “we did it by telling each other we love each other every day.”

 The next day, Bishop Jenky shared the advice his own father gave a grandson who asked for the lasting marriage “secret.”